Marin City, California

 Marin City is an unincorporated community and census-designated place (CDP) in Marin County, California, United States.
 As of the 2020 census, it had a population of 2,993, up from 2,666 in 2010.
 It is located 1.5 mi northwest of downtown Sausalito, 8 mi south-southeast of San Rafael, and about 5 mi north of San Francisco from the Golden Gate Bridge, at an elevation of 23 ft.
 Marin City was developed for housing starting in 1942, to accommodate wartime shipyard workers and other migrants to California.
 Among those were African Americans from the South in the Great Migration, which continued until 1970.

-After World War II, the area became predominantly African-American, as white residents were able to move freely to private housing elsewhere in Marin County.
+After World War II, the area became predominantly African-American, as White residents were able to move freely to private housing elsewhere in Marin County.
 Since the 1980s, additional development has changed the makeup of the population while providing more local jobs.
-In 2018, Marin City's socioeconomic and racial makeup (median household income of $40,000, and almost 40 percent Black) contrasts with the mostly wealthy and White population in Marin County overall (greater than $80,000 median income, less than four percent Black).
+While Marin City has not had a Black majority since the 1990s, Marin City's socioeconomic and racial makeup nevertheless contrasts with the largely White and wealthy population in Marin County overall, having a far higher Black population per capita and less than half the median household income.

+Geography

+Marin City is located in southern Marin County, about 5 mi north of San Francisco.
+It is bordered to the southeast by the city of Sausalito and to the west by Tamalpais Valley, though there is no direct roadway connection to the latter community.
+The U.S. Route 101 freeway forms the northeastern edge of the community, beyond which is Richardson Bay, an arm of San Francisco Bay.
+The community is bordered to the southwest by the hills of the Golden Gate National Recreation Area.